-Our Pastoral and Parent Support Advisors are Tracey Mitchell and Donna Goldsmith.
-They can be contacted via the school office on 01603 508530 or direct by either email or mobile during term time.
+Our Pastoral and Parent Support Advisors are Donna Goldsmith and Grace Reynolds. they can be contacted via the school office on 01603 508530 or direct by either email or mobile during term time.

 The aims of the Pastoral Support at Colman Federation are:

 - To provide support that meets the differing needs of all the children so that each child is equipped with the skills to deal with life.

 - To support children to address social, spiritual, mental, emotional and physical needs.

 - To maintain an atmosphere in which children feel secure, are encouraged in their learning, growth and social development and know that they are all valued in a healthy, safe environment.